topiaruss/django-deepface/README.md

 - Consider privacy regulations (GDPR, etc.) when storing biometric data
 - Implement proper access controls and audit logging
 - Regular security updates for dependencies

+## AI-Generated Code Disclosure

+This project includes portions of code that were generated with the assistance of large language models—specifically , **Claude 3.7 Sonnet**, **Claude 4 Opus**.
+These tools were used to accelerate scaffolding, explore idiomatic patterns, and propose implementations for specific challenges.

+All AI-generated code has been reviewed, integrated, and tested by the author.
+Transparency is important: this project makes no attempt to conceal the involvement of generative AI, and welcomes scrutiny and feedback.

+If you're curious about the design, want to critique the use of AI in open-source development, or have experience with similar approaches, the author invites comments and contributions from both the AI and broader developer communities.

+Your insights—technical, ethical, or otherwise—are welcome.

 ## License